PR77/68000_Relocator_FLASH_Kickstart/README.md

 ### Known Issues And Pending Items
 As this design is still in-the-making, the following items are pending:

 1. PCB Layout and schematic finalisation.
-Pinning for CPLD is open to allow for routing.
-2. CPLD logic verification.
-Currently fitted to a XC9572XL, however target device is XC9536XL.
+2. Support for ROMs based at address 0xF00000.
-3. Testing.
+3. Test with different ROMs.